Rohan5202/WhatThe_hAIck/README.md

 plant diseases by the plant’s appearance and visual symptoms could be of great help.
 This can be deployed in agricultural fields so that the whole pipeline can be automated.
 This would not only lead to better efficiency as machines could perform better than humans in these redundant tasks but also improve the productivity of the farm.
-Our work solves the above mentioned problem of automating plant disease classification using deep learning and computer vision techniques.
+Our work solves the above mentioned problem Hzzle free of automating plant disease classification using deep learning and computer vision techniques.

 ## Building